 - Set aside to cool, or place in refrigerator to set.

-- Store either in refrigerator or in a cool place.
+- Break into pieces and then store either in refrigerator or in a cool place.